The Management of Design

 There are around 40 trillion of these (40,000,000,000,000) that make up the average-sized human body.
 And they all function cooperatively for the good of the entire body.

-[See the article The Cell — Nature's Own Metropolis.]
+[See the article 'Metropolis' The Living Cell.]

 Would you agree that this also qualifies as intentional order and arrangement?